Teochew Poit Ip Huay Kuan: History

 One of the first few Teochew clan associations established in Singapore was the Ngee Ann Kongsi.
 It was founded in 1845 by Seah Eu Chin together with 12 clans from Chenghai and Haiyang.

 Over time, it appeared that the Kongsi was dominated by the Seah family and the descendants of the 12 clans.
-On 28 December 1927, 14 men wrote to Ngee Ann Kongsi's chairman, Seah Eng Tong (佘應忠 (Shé Yīngzhōng)) to voice out discontent with the Kongsi.
-The 14 men led by Lim Nee Soon included other prominent Teochew figures such as Ang Kai Pang (洪開榜 (Hóng Kāibǎng)), Chia Soon Kim (謝順琴 (Xiè Shùnqín)), Lim Woo Ngam (林雨岩 (Lín Yǔyán)), Ng Khern Seng (黃芹生 (Huáng Qínshēng)), Teo Keong Meng (張恭銘 (Zhāng Gōngmíng)), Yeo Chan Boon (楊纘文 (Yáng Zuǎnwén)) and Yeo Swee Huang (楊瑞璜 (Yáng Ruìhuáng)).
+On 28 December 1927, 14 men wrote to Ngee Ann Kongsi's chairman, Seah Eng Tong to voice out discontent with the Kongsi.
+The 14 men led by Lim Nee Soon included other prominent Teochew figures such as Ang Kai Pang, Chia Soon Kim, Lim Woo Ngam, Ng Khern Seng, Teo Keong Meng, Yeo Chan Boon and Yeo Swee Huang.
 They felt that the Kongsi had strayed from its founding objectives and did not act as a good representative of the Teochew community.

 In order to be in line with the Kongsi's original aims, they demanded the Kongsi to be handed over to the Teochew community.
 A series of negotiations over the Kongsi carried on for the next eight to nine months but failed to conclude with an acceptable solution for both parties.
 Lim Nee Soon saw the need of an organisation that could represent the Teochews, therefore on 9 September 1928, Lim Nee Soon led a group of 40 Teochew community leaders to publish a proposal to form a Teochew Huay Kuan (Huay Kuan means Clan Association).

 On 15 September 1928, a Teochew community-wide general meeting was held at the Chinese Chamber of Commerce.
 The purpose of the meeting was to deliberate over the founding of a Teochew Association.
 It was agreed that the association would be called the Singapore Teochew Poit Ip Huay Kuan.
 Poit Ip, which means eight districts in Teochew dialect, stood for the 8 Teochew districts in the province of Guangdong, China.
 The eight districts were Chaoan, Chenghai, Chaoyang, Jieyang, Raoping, Puning, Huilai and Nanao.
 A 12-member temporary committee including Lim Nee Soon, Lee Wee Nam, Huang Wei Ting (黃蔚廷 (Huáng Wèitíng)), Lim Woo Ngam and Yeo Chan Boon was formed.
 It was also established that each district would nominate 2 representatives to serve on the committee.
 On 12 December 1928 the temporary committee convened a meeting at the Tuan Mong School in preparation of the formation of the Huay Kuan.
 Eight committee members including Lim Nee Soon and Lee Wee Nam were then tasked to draft the constitution.